flynx/Sony-a9-bugs-and-suggestions/README.md

 1/2/3 custom modes and change shutter speed accordingly.

-Enabling switching shutter mode with the selected shutter speed would make this seamless, by simply chaning the shutter speed.
+Enabling switching shutter mode with the selected shutter speed would make this seamless, by simply changing the shutter speed.

 To avoid confusion this can also be done by adding an option like *"Extended shutter range in auto-shutter"* to enable or disable this